spgennard/cobolformation/README.md

 ## COBOL Datatypes

-TIP: If you are using COBOL "PIC X(n)" as a receiving parameter, ensure the go code reserves enough space for the parameter otherwise stack corruption will occur.
+If you are using COBOL "PIC X(n)" as a receiving parameter, ensure the go code reserves enough space for the parameter otherwise stack corruption will occur.

+As COBOL PIC X(n) data fields often include a lot of unrequired spaces, the use of strings.TrimRight is your friend.

 ## Building and Deploying